SongminYu/render/dashboards/readme.md

 ## May 24th, 2024
 - [ ] Future year weather profiles: https://zenodo.org/records/7907883
   - check if all years (2010-2050) exceed 100 MB.
 If so, reduce future years to 5 (or 10) steps like 2025,2030, etc.
+  - check how PVGIS creates NUTS2 region temperature.
+Accordingly, we will decide if we use spatial mean or population mean
+  - what type of radiation does PVGIS give? (global irradiation or direct normal irradiation)
+  - if there is a way to generate orientation-specific radiation from one global or one direct normal irradiation?
-- [ ] new dashboard: plotting timeseries for historic comparison. it's a "mixed-plot" where model results are bars, reference is line
+- [ ] new dashboard (named "national timeseries calibration"):
+      plotting timeseries for historic comparison. it's a "mixed-plot" where model results are bars, reference is line
   - years on x-axis
-  - one bar chart with energy carriers (in legend) accumulated for each year from model results. line for the total coming from reference data years.
+  - one bar chart with energy carriers (in legend) accumulated for each year from model results. line (or data points connected via dashed line) for the total coming from reference data years.
-  - one bar chart with end-uses (in legend) accumulated for each year from model results. line for the total coming from reference data years.
+  - one bar chart with end-uses (in legend) accumulated for each year from model results. line (or data points connected via dashed line) for the total coming from reference data years.
   - tables:
     - for each of the four end-uses, we will have the four tables (16 table in total)
-    - we rename the current page "national year calibration", the new page "national timeseries calibration"
+    - we rename the "end-use analysis" to "national year calibration"
 - [ ] Sirin updates the CalibrationTarget file with historic reference data.